PuerkitoBio/purell/README.md

 ```

-Note that FlagDecodeUnnecessaryEscapes is always implicitly set, because internally, the URL string is parsed as a URL object, which automatically decodes unnecessary escapes.
+Note that FlagDecodeUnnecessaryEscapes and FlagUppercaseEscapes is always implicitly set, because internally, the URL string is parsed as a URL object, which automatically decodes unnecessary escapes and uppercases necessary ones.
 So this operation cannot not be done.

 ## TODOs